ccarner/SWEN90013-2020-ID/docs/Requirements/Project Overview & Background.md

 ================================================================================
 | Problems with -system-as-is         | Features of Ideal system         |
 | ----------------------------------- |:-------------------------------:|
+| Several problems with the current system-as-is were identified during client interviews:
++ The current Desktop website uses older web-design styles, including in particular the need for many clickthroughs as part of the process rather than scrolling.
++

-| Several problems with the current system-as-is were identified during client interviews: | + Kelsey) Survey results were previously provided by the software engineer, ideally, Kelsey will have direct access to the information. + (Kelsey, Orgs interested in adapting program) Complete and transparent ownership of the project and the codebase. + (Kelsey, Orgs interested in adapting program) Allow for future expansion of platform (Addition of more modules/questions). + (Kelsey) Ability to easily add content such as new questions, or modify the algorithm
+| + Kelsey) Survey results were previously provided by the software engineer, ideally, Kelsey will have direct access to the information. + (Kelsey, Orgs interested in adapting program) Complete and transparent ownership of the project and the codebase. + (Kelsey, Orgs interested in adapting program) Allow for future expansion of platform (Addition of more modules/questions). + (Kelsey) Ability to easily add content such as new questions, or modify the algorithm
 | + (Users) Secure, safe and private platform.
 + (Users) More modern interface with:
    + Fewer 'clickthroughs' (ie more scrolling rather than hitting 'next').